Q: Business Grants and Loans in Illinois: Funding for Your Illinois Business

 Loan or Grant title: Small Business Term Loans

-Allies for Community Business offers term loans for small businesses located in Illinois as well as Indiana.
+Allies for Community Business offers term loans for small businesses in Illinois and Indiana.
 Loans between $500 and $100,000 are available.
 The loan amount is based primarily on how likely businesses are to be able to repay the loans, as well as applicants’ management of debt over the previous two years.
 It is not based on credit scores or personal assets.
 The intention behind these loans is to provide opportunities for entrepreneurs (including those who are traditionally underserved by the financial sector) to grow businesses and create jobs in the community.

 Department or Agency: Greenwood Archer Capital